-Mandated as Belgian Antarctic Operator, the International Polar Foundation (IPF) sets out to provide all scientific projects with state of the art support, logistics and equipment.
-Available at Princess Elisabeth:
+Mandated as Belgian Antarctic Operator, the International Polar Foundation provides all scientific projects at Princess Elisabeth Antarctica with state-of-the-art support, logistics and equipment.

-The satellite link allows for efficient communication with remote members of the team and enables high speed transfer of data collected on the field.
-Aside from the main building, 2 scientific shelters on the ridge provide dedicated locations for installing scientific instruments and collecting data in the immediate vicinity of the station.

-The 1500m technical spaces offer all the facilities needed to store and repair all but the most heavy equipment.
-Various scientific equipment is available for research activities in the field from small ice drill to deep ice drilling system.
-The 3 Prinoth tractors, the Hammar side-loader, sledge-equipped trailers and numerous skidoos available at the station ensure that heavy equipment and scientific crews can easily be transported anywhere in the vicinity of the station.
+The satellite link allows for efficient communication with remote members of the team and enables high-speed transfer of data collected on the field.
+Aside from the main building, two scientific shelters on the ridge provide dedicated locations for installing scientific instruments and collecting data in the immediate vicinity of the station.
+The 1500m technical spaces offer all the facilities needed to store and repair all but the heaviest equipment.
+Scientific equipment is available for research activities in the field including a deep ice drilling system.
+The three Prinoth tractors, the Hammar side-loader, sledge-equipped trailers and numerous skidoos available at the station ensure that heavy equipment and scientific crews can easily be transported anywhere in the vicinity of the station.
 Mobile labs and fully equipped accommodation containers can be deployed to ensure that field research can be carried out in the best possible conditions, even for long periods.